 - Essay (see Application Checklist for content requirements)

 - One year of clinical nursing experience

-- TOEFL minimum of 650 if applicant’s first language is not English
+- TOEFL minimum of 100 for Internet-based or 600 for written-based if applicant’s first language is not English

 - Statistics class (either undergraduate or graduate introduction to statistics course).
+Minimum of C required.
 Find out about Goshen’s summer course here: stats 2013

 - Interview with the program director – please contact firstname.lastname@example.org with times available for interview, or call the administrative assistant at 574-535-7370 to schedule an appointment.

 - Transcripts will be evaluated on an individual basis.

 - A maximum of 12 credit hours of comparable graduate level coursework from an accredited college or university may be transferred with the consent of the academic adviser.
 Courses considered for transfer must have a grade distinction of B (not B-) or higher.